Farmer Jan (Veld en Beek)

 Excise duties needed

-The consumer is central to the entrepreneurs of Veld and Beek, but jan is cynical precisely for that reason.
+The consumer is central to the entrepreneurs of Veld en Beek, but that is precisely why Jan is cynical.
 "It's nice that we have an organic farm, with 3,300 customers, but will it help in our fight for better biodiversity?
 No!
-And that is mainly due to the simple fact that everything that is sustainable is especially expensive and everything that is not sustainable is cheap."
+And that's mainly due to the simple fact that everything that is sustainable is mainly expensive and everything that is not sustainable is cheap."

-In Jans' vision, there is only one solution: making sustainable products cheaper than non-sustainable products.
+In Jans' vision, there is only one solution: to make sustainable products cheaper than non-sustainable products.
 "How do you do that?
-Just like before with the excise duties for petrol.
-Unleaded petrol is cheaper than petrol with lead.
+Just like before with the excise duties on petrol.
+Unleaded gasoline is cheaper than unleaded gasoline.
 How hard can it be?
-I really appreciate that you have concluded a covenant and are taking steps, but we really have to talk about consumer demand.
+I really appreciate that you have concluded a covenant and are taking steps, but we really have to rely on consumer demand.
 It is essential and offers the only solution.
 As long as sustainable products remain more expensive, we will not make any progress and we will only pick the low-hanging fruit."

 "Farmers should not want to sell more, but less"